eye-division/lucytennyson-yoga/classes.md

 2-3pm.&nbsp; Afternoon yoga in the Sanctuary at St Ethelwolds, East St Helen Street, Abingdon (all levels).

-3\.30-4.30pm.
-Gentle slow yoga, beginners welcome: St Ethelwolds (new class)

 6-7pm.
 Move with a hatha flow, including some stronger postures: online Zoom

-**TUESDAY (from 19 October)**

-6-7.15pm.
-New class coming to central Oxford soon, email me if you are interestsed.

 ##### **WEDNESDAY**